BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 # 🔥 Brutal Pack Setup - My Personal Recommendation

 This zip file contains a complete, pre-configured setup for running **Brutal Pack** with my personally recommended add-ons for *GZDoom*.

-It includes all core files in one download for convenience, plus reference details below if you prefer to install manually.
+It includes all core files in one download for convenience.

+Details are provided below for load order, sources, and to give various creators credit.

 ---